aaevans03/startup/notes.md

 - Device testing: BrowserStack
 - UI testing: Playwright, can be imported with node
 - Endpoint testing: Jest, can be imported with node

+# 2024.12.05 Cybersecurity

+## overview

+There are so many data breaches and stuff.
+Even for big companies!

+## Common Attacks

+- Injection
+- Cross-site scripting
+- Denial of service
+- Credential stuffing
+- Social engineering: most yikes.
+Be careful!

+In general, line of death: anything on the page could be fake.
+The only thing you can trust is the domain name.
+You can easily tell it's fake

+OWASP 10 - Open Worldwide Application Security Project.
+List of top 10 security risks